 Shafran L. M.1, Golikova V. V.1,2

-2Odessa National Marine Academy of MH of Ukraine
+2Odessa National Marine Academy of MES of Ukraine

 Materials and methods.
 The study involved 362 seamen, working on the specialized fleet (bulk carriers, gas carriers, container ships, oil and chemical tankers) and universal dry cargo ships (control).
 The analysis of the ship documentation, hygienic and professiografic studies by daily self-photography at various stages of trip, questionnaires, physiological, physiological and biochemical studies of saliva before and after a voyage has been made.
 The obtained data on more than 30 key indicators were compared with the results of studies, conducted in the 90s of the twentieth century.
 In the analysis of the materials there were used methods of variation and correlation analysis.